 To resolve Mr. Jones’ tax debt with the IRS, we’ll have to look at the possible options available to us.
 Basically, a client has five options for resolving their problems with the IRS.

 The first option is to pay the debt in full.
 Most clients, including Mr. Jones, are unable to do this.

 The second option is what’s called currently non-collectible (or hardship status).
-Taxpayers who fall into this criteria are gener- ally either unemployed or their income is less than their monthly expenses.
-Currently non-collectible (CNC) is only a temporary solution, though, and the IRS will only allow a taxpayer to stay in CNC for up to 24 months before they’ll review the client’s financial status to see if it has improved.
+Taxpayers who fall into these criteria are generally either unemployed or their income is less than their monthly expenses.
+Currently, non-collectible (CNC) is only a temporary solution, though, and the IRS will only allow a taxpayer to stay in CNC for up to 24 months before they’ll review the client’s financial status to see if it has improved.

 A third option is a payment agreement to pay off the total debt.
 The amount of the monthly payment is based on the taxpayer’s income and allowable expenses as determined by the IRS.

 Many clients are interested in the fourth option; however, few actually qualify for the offer in compromise.
 The daytime TV commercials call this the settlement for “pennies on the dollar.”
 Similar to the payment plan, the offer in compromise calculation is based on a taxpayer’s income and allowable expenses, but the IRS also adds in the taxpayer’s assets to the equation.
 Based on statistics from the IRS, only about 2 percent of all the offers in compromise submitted to the IRS are accepted.